arcetri/goprime/README.md

 $ goprime 391581 216193
 ```

-If you have errors with these commands, check that you have GoLang installed and configured with:
+If you have errors with these commands, check that you have GoLang (at least v6) installed and configured with:

 ```sh
 # Set the $GOPATH and add the $GOPATH/bin to the PATH environment variable if not already done.